evanwill/go-go-ghpages-b/content/5-dev.md

 nav: Dev
 topics: text editor; git; ruby; Jekyll
 description: >
     Want to go further?
 The next steps involve getting set up to develop Jekyll sites on your own computer.
-This section walks through the necessary software and introduces the basic workflow.
+This section walks through the necessary software and introduces the basic workflow. (video coming soon!)
 ---

 ## Development Environment